Skip to main content

 Docebo analytics deliver detailed reporting on training activity, learner performance and audience-specific engagement

-Docebo is a modular LMS built for complex enterprise training environments.
+Docebo extended enterprise LMS is a modular platform built for complex enterprise training environments.
 It supports extended enterprise use cases through custom domains, audience segmentation, role-based access and localization.

 The platform includes AI-driven recommendations, automated workflows and certification tracking.
 Its robust analytics suite offers insight into learner behavior across business units or partner networks.